WORKSHOP MATERIALS LIST

 CANVAS - ESSENTIAL -Good quality OIL OR LEAD PRIMED LINEN canvas, or boards.
 8 x 10,

 9 x 12, 11 x 14 or any small to medium size you are comfortable with.
 This is VERY IMPORTANT as you will not be able to apply washes and “lift” paint on cotton or acrylic canvas.
 I would recommend Raymar’s ArtFix panels L-64.
 They are very good quality linen panels.
 Also fine is Centurian OP DLX Pad, 12 x 16 or smaller - these are pads that come with around 10 sheets that you mount on a piece of Masonite with tape - Don't forget the masonite and tape!
+Also excellent - Multimedia Art Board - more expensive but lightweight - One I’ve used is Claessens #13 Quadruple primed 100% Belgian linen on 1/8” sintra.

 Click here for instructions for my "do-it-yourself" panels